ac1ja/gc-1000-gps/docs/assembly/firmware.rst

 Loading the firmware
 ====================

-There are three methods for getting the firmware, you can download a precompiled release, compile a release yourself or build from ``main`` directly.
+There are four methods for getting the firmware, you can download a precompiled release, compile graphically, compile from a release, or build from ``main`` directly.

 Flash a precompiled binary